ivansigala/OSEK/README.md

 ## Project Overview

-This project demonstrates a lightweight OSEK (AUTOSAR Operating System Embedded Kernel) implementation running on the ARM Cortex-M33 core.
+This project demonstrates a lightweight OSEK implementation running on the ARM Cortex-M33 core.
 The system creates three tasks with different priorities that execute sequentially to control RGB LEDs on the development board.

-**Hardware:** NXP FRDM-MCXn947 (ARM Cortex-M33)
+**Hardware:** NXP FRDM-MCXN947 (ARM Cortex-M33)
 **RTOS:** Custom OSEK Kernel with priority-based scheduling
-**Build System:** CMake (MCUXpresso compatible)
+**Build System:** CMake

 ---